Encharted Cook

 Pink corned beef and green cabbage on a white platter with a dish of whole grain mustard with text overlay.

-If you love long-simmered meats, this is a recipe for you.
+If you love long-simmered meats, this recipe is for you.
 Salty, spiced corned beef makes a hearty, comforting meal when paired with sweet green cabbage, which is cooked along with the meat.
+If your pot is large enough, add some small whole potatoes too, or cook them separately and make Rustic Mashed Potatoes to round out the meal.

 This timeless and hearty boiled dinner is the perfect way to celebrate St. Patrick's Day.
-It's so good that it's a shame to only have it one day of the year!
+But, it's so good, it's a shame to only have it one day of the year!

 Pink corned beef and green cabbage on a white platter with a dish of whole grain mustard.